 After completing the prototype Talkbot a few months ago, I continued to evolve the design to be easier to assemble and less expensive.
 My target was to get the price less than $100 USD in order to keep it affordable for as many students as possible.
 Also, this year, I’m expanding my program to 2 schools, so wanted to industrialize the prep process as much as possible.
 My main areas of focus where on the Speech Chip, the Motor Shield, the bump sensors, the speaker, and sourcing parts for less money.
+When compared to the Talkbot v1, the outside may look similar, but the inside has changed significantly.

 My first area of focus was to find a less expensive and easier to use voice chip.
 In the prototype, I used the SpeakJet chip.
 Even with the Arduino library, I found it difficult to get it to speak the words I wanted (stringing together utterances), and I would not be able to allow each student to customize the words the robot speaks.
 So, I researched and found chips like the TTS256 chip which works with the Speakjet chip.
 This let me send plain text to make speech based on an expansive dictionary, but had the unwanted effect of increasing the price of the robot.
 Strike One.